roman-milk/roman-milk.github.io/a-summer-with-gina.md

  The call came and, after telling Gina the place was hers, I took Buster upstairs.
 A few minutes later I had to place a calming hand on the dog's head when he heard the front door open, his more sensitive hearing picking up the sounds of entry.
 Not long afterwards, with the dog calmed by my touch, I was able to make out muffled voices coming to us from the floor below.

  Buster settled, adopting his usual recumbent position -- that dog would sleep his life away if he had the chance.
-Report_Story #2